 Community Assistance Fund: Funding is provided in response to immediate needs in the community through established non-profit agencies.
 Grants are distributed in amounts up to $500 each through Fall and Spring cycles.

-Partners In Education: The League will partner with the Wichita Falls Independent School District to enhance student learning through program and project development and implementation for an adopted school.
+Partners In Education: The League partners with the Wichita Falls Independent School District to enhance student learning through program and project development and implementation at two elementary schools, Zundy & Burgess.
 This volunteer and financial commitment also includes a partnership with the Wichita Falls Area Food Bank’s PowerPak 4 Kids initiative, an ongoing effort to provide food to at- risk children on weekends and breaks when school meals are not available.

 Research & Development: Innovative projects are researched and developed for plausible addition to the Community Plan.
 Projects must meet a need in both the community and the League.